OctopusDeploy/blog/blog/2022-q2/devsecops-respond-to-vulnerabilities/index.md

 This post uses GitHub Actions as a CI server.
 GitHub Actions is free for public git repositories, so you only need a GitHub account to get started.

-The sample runbook script is written against Python 3, which can be downloaded from the [Python website](https://www.python.org/downloads/).
-The example runbook source code can be found on [GitHub](https://github.com/OctopusSamples/DependencyQuery).
+The sample runbook script is written against Python 3, which you can download from the [Python website](https://www.python.org/downloads/).
+You can find the example runbook source code on [GitHub](https://github.com/OctopusSamples/DependencyQuery).

 ## Capturing dependencies during the build process